-We want to emphasize once more the essential motivation for our approach: The association loss enforces similar embeddings (assimilation) for the source and target samples, while the classification loss minimizes the prediction error of the source data (discrimination).
+The essential motivation for our approach is that the association loss enforces similar embeddings (assimilation) for the source and target samples, while the classification loss minimizes the prediction error of the source data (discrimination).
 Without \mathcal{L}{assoc} , we have the case of a neural network that is trained conventionally [13] on the source domain only.
-As we show in this work, the (scheduled) addition of $\mathcal{L}{\mathrm{assoc}}$ during training allows to incorporate unlabeled data from a different domain improving the effectiveness of embeddings for classification.
-Adding $\mathcal{L}{\mathrm{assoc}}$ enables an arbitrary neural network to be trained for domain adaptation.
+As we show in this work, the (scheduled) addition of \mathcal{L}{assoc} during training allows to incorporate unlabeled data from a different domain improving the effectiveness of embeddings for classification.
+Adding \mathcal{L}{assoc} enables an arbitrary neural network to be trained for domain adaptation.
 The neural network learning algorithm is then able to model the shift in distribution between source and target domain.
 More formally, if \mathcal{L}{assoc} is minimized, associated embeddings from both source and target domain become more similar in terms of their dot product.

-In contrast to MMD, $\mathcal{L}{\mathrm{assoc}}$ incorporates knowledge about source domain classes and hence prevents the case that source and target domain embeddings are statistically similar, but not class discriminative.
+In contrast to MMD, \mathcal{L}{assoc} incorporates knowledge about source domain classes and hence prevents the case that source and target domain embeddings are statistically similar, but not class discriminative.
 We demonstrate this experimentally in Section 3.4.

 We emphasize that not every semi-supervised training method can be adapted for domain adaptation in this manner.
-It is necessary that the method explicitly models the shift between the source and target distributions, in order to reduce the discrepancy between both domains, which is accomplished by $\mathcal{L}{\rm assoc}$.
+It is necessary that the formalization explicitly models the shift between the source and target distributions, in order to reduce the discrepancy between both domains, which is accomplished by $\mathcal{L}{\rm assoc}$.

 In this respect, associative domain adaptation parallels the approaches mentioned in Section 1.2.
-As we demonstrate experimentally in the next section, $\mathcal{L}{\mathrm{assoc}}$ is employed as a compact, intuitive and effective training signal for assimilation yielding superior performance on all tested benchmarks.
+As we demonstrate experimentally in the next section, $\mathcal{L}{\rm assoc}$ is employed as a compact, intuitive and effective training signal for assimilation yielding superior performance on all tested benchmarks.